 Do you have to peel asparagus?

-Asparagus doesn’t necessarily have to be peeled, but unless it’s very thin, I prefer it.
+Asparagus doesn't necessarily have to be peeled, but unless it's very thin, it's a good idea.

 Peeled or not, purple asparagus recipes are beautiful!

 As pretty as a bouquet of freshly cut flowers.

 Even the scraps are a bundle of beauty.